Nokocchi/zoo-builder-game/README.md

 - Moon moves through the sky as time passes (night)
 - Warmer light during morning and evening
 - Shadows based on sun position

+# Known bugs
+- Hotbar selection keeps disappearing, like when changing scroll direction or hiding minimap
+- Hotbar selection changes when opening inventory with Tab